hexxone/audiorbits/README.md

 ## About

-The Wallpaper is made for and maintained on the **Steam Workshop**.
+The Wallpaper was originally made for and maintained on the **Steam Workshop**.

 It is however basically a website and can easily run in _most_ browsers.

 _Note_: Chrome-based browsers are preferred.
 Firefox may have some smaller problems.